hpnrep6/Yaj/README.md

-## YajScript
+## Yaj

-Abstract syntax tree interpreter for the YajScript programming language.
+An AST interpreter for the Yaj programming language.

 ## Grammar